-Since 2016 Executive Chef University of Maine Farmington managing resident and retail dining.
+Since 2016, Doug has been the Executive Chef at the University of Maine at Farmington, managing resident and retail dining.

 The Maine Course Advisory Committee is a group of Maine stakeholders that represent the diverse sectors of the Maine food system.
 The Advisory Committee is tasked with providing guidance on implementing the Maine Course goals and work plan, and may engage on short-term projects on an ad-hoc basis.

 The Advisory Committee is made up of the following Maine stakeholders:

 Kyle Foley - Gulf of Maine Research Institute

 Kyle Foley is the Sustainable Seafood Program Manager at the Gulf of Maine Research Institute.
 She works with the seafood supply chain, retailers, and institutions through the Gulf of Maine Responsibly Harvested® cooperative brand program to build and respond to demand for regional seafood.